hirtanak/cyclecloud-ADVENTURECluster/README.md

 1. Prepaire for your ADVC bilnary.
 1. Install CycleCloud CLI

 ## How to install

 1. tar zxvf cyclecloud-ADVC<version>.tar.gz
-1. cd cyclecloud-ADVC<version>
+1. cd cyclecloud-ADVC
-1. put ADVC library/model on <template>/blobs directory.
+1. put your ADVC binanry /blob directory.
-1. pug OSS PBS Pro files on <template>/blobs directory.
 1. Rewrite "Files" attribute for your binariy in "project.ini" file.
 1. run "cyclecloud project upload azure-storage" for uploading template to CycleCloud
 1. "cyclecloud import_template -f templates/pbs_extended_nfs_advc.txt" for register this template to your CycleCloud

 ## How to run ADVC

 1. Check License Server setting
 1. Upload and Modify PBS script file